pythonfoo/pythonfooLite/README.md

 # pythonfooLite
 The repository for PythonfooLite.
-The meeting for beginners Python.
+The meeting for beginners in Python.

 Die Roadmap findet man [hier](https://github.com/pythonfoo/pythonfooLite/wiki/Pythonfoo-fuer-Anfaenger).